 Adopt the pet of your choice

 Were you too one of those people who avoided pets due to your busy schedule?
 Did you grow up with parents who didn’t allow pets due to the hassle they are?
 If you couldn’t have a pet earlier, retirement is the best time to get one: a dog, a cat or hamster.
-Whatever animal you choose, they would become your best companion.
+Regardless of the animal you choose, they would become your best companion.
+Be sure to purchase pet insurance for your new pet to ensure the best possible care.
+You can find out more about it at Bivvy.com.
 Their love and excitement will help you during the days you feel blue and sad.

 Practice wellness exercises to better your life